• Skip to primary navigation

 • Line cookie sheet with non-stick foil or wax paper sprayed with baking spray.

-• Mix together butter and peanut butter in a bowl.
+• Mix together butter, peanut butter, and vanilla in a bowl.

 • Add powdered sugar and mix until sugar has disappeared.